dhpollack/audio-recorder/README.md

 # Audio Recorder with Whisper Transcription

 A web-based audio recording application built with Rust, Leptos, Cloudflare Workers, Huggingface Candle, and WebAssembly that provides real-time audio recording and transcription using OpenAI's Whisper model locally in your browser.
 This is primarily an example of how to use Leptos and Huggingface Candle to do on device machine learning in pure Rust.
+There is also a version that uses tokio if you want to try this without a Cloudflare account

 ## Features